chpc-tech-eval/chpc-scc23-nationals/qiskit-aer/README.md

 ### Build and Install Qiskit-Aer

-Within the same python virtual but under a different folder, follow the same instructions as you did for building and installing `Qikit`.
+Within the same python virtual environment but under a different folder, follow the same instructions as you did for building and installing `Qikit`.

 ```bash
 $ git clone https://github.com/Qiskit/qiskit-aer